 Have I caught you in the middle of anything?

 This is powerful for a couple of reasons.
-It confirms availability and does it by checking the temperature on the level of business.
+It confirms availability by checking the temperature at the level of busyness.
 It basically says that you know they are busy, but you are checking to see if they are involved in something where they really can’t break away for a couple of minutes.

 When it comes to decreasing guardedness, this is a great question because it sounds very friendly and casual.
-Meaning it sounds like something that a friend or coworker would ask more so than a salesperson.
+Meaning it sounds like something a friend or coworker would ask, rather than a salesperson.

 SalesScripter helps sales pros to build a powerful cold call script.